Answer the Call to be a 700 Club Prayer Team Member Today!

 your life here as you work for the Lord.
 What job provides you a chapel for half-an-hour a day?"

-She began working for the Virginia Beach Prayer Counseling Center while she was attending classes at neighboring Regent University.
+She began working for the Virginia Beach Prayer Center while she was attending classes at neighboring Regent University.
 Haskell found the schedule was flexible and ideal for college students who need income.

 With a glowing smile she admits, "You're pouring out ministry a lot here, but you're receiving a lot too.
 People want to support you."
 The staff even rallied around Haskell before she got married, by showering her with a party and gifts.